Mercedes-Benz W108/W109

-The Mercedes-Benz W 108 and W 109 are luxury cars produced by Mercedes-Benz from 1965 through to 1972 to succeed the W 111 and W 112 "fintail" ("Heckflosse") sedans.
+The Mercedes-Benz W 108 and W 109 are luxury cars produced by Mercedes-Benz from 1965 through to 1972.
+They succeeded the W 111 and W 112 "fintail" ("Heckflosse") sedans, and upon their introduction, the manufacturer designated them as constituting a newly created "Upper Middle Class" range.
 The cars were successful in West Germany and in export markets including North America and Southeast Asia.
 During the seven-year run, a total of 383,072 units were manufactured.
-Some publications mention 383,361 units.

-As the W 108 and W 109 were only available as 4-door models, similarly squarish Bracq-designed 2-door W 111 and W 112 coupés and cabriolets filled those niches, and are often mistaken for W 108/W 109 two-doors.
+As the W 108 and W 109 were only available as 4-door models, the similarly squarish, Paul Bracq-designed 2-door W 111 and W 112 coupés and cabriolets filled those niches and are frequently mistaken for W 108/W 109 two-doors.